Pennyhill Park Hotel & Spa,

 Built in 1609, the hotel is a visual feast inside and out, with four-poster beds and understated grandeur harping back to its Tudor roots, not to mention the views across landscaped gardens and countryside, complete with the hotel’s own nine hole golf course, jogging tracks and walking trails for the ultimate in wholesome holidays.

 Adding to the luxurious experience of course are the two award winning restaurants.
 Overseen by Chef Michael Wignall, who has two Michelin Stars, The Latymer is a fine dining feast of culinary delights and an unrivalled wine selection boasting four AA Rosettes, while the Brasserie, under Ram Jalasutram is a less formal option serving all-English delicacies and enjoying two AA Rosettes of its own.
-For sunny days there is also an al fresco decking area by the main outdoor pool with its own bar and a barbeque.
+For sunny days there is also an al fresco decking area by the main outdoor pool with its own bar and a barbecue.